 Roasted Red Pepper and Lentil Soup

 - 3 medium bell peppers cut into quarters, pith and seeds removed

-- 3 tbsp olive, divided into 1 tbsp and 2 tbsp.
+- 3 tablespoon olive, divided into 1 tablespoon and 2 tbsp.

 - 1 medium brown onion finely chopped